Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 \begin{thm} There exists $\delta>0$ such that the following holds.
 Let $\bbP_{n,x}$ be a translation-invariant Gibbs measure of the loop $O(n)$ model with Then,

 \end{thm}

 To place the theorem in context, we briefly discuss some of the beliefs regarding the number and structure of infinite-volume Gibbs measures.
-It is expected that the loop $O(n)$ model has a unique Gibbs measure for $0<n\le 2$ and $0<x<\infty$ (for larger values of $n$, the model may exhibit multiple periodic Gibbs measures; see~\cite{DumPelSamSpi17}).
-In addition, all Gibbs measures of the model with $n>0$ and $0<x<\infty$ are expected to be supported on loop configurations without bi-infinite paths.
+When~$0<n\le 2$ and $0<x<\infty$, the loop $O(n)$ model is expected to have a unique Gibbs measure (when both $n$ and $nx^6$ are large, the model has multiple periodic Gibbs measures; see~\cite{DumPelSamSpi17}).
+In addition, for any~$n>0$ and $0<x<\infty$, all Gibbs measures are expected to be periodic and supported on loop configurations without bi-infinite paths.
 If these statements were established (for the regime~\eqref{eq:theorem-1-regime}), the theorem would imply that the unique Gibbs measure has infinitely many loops surrounding every vertex, almost surely.
-However, both of these statements are currently only proven in the dichotomy regime~$n\geq 1,x\leq \tfrac{1}{\sqrt{n}}$ under the assumption of translation-invariance~\cite{DumGlaPel17}.
+However, unicity of the Gibbs measure and the absence of bi-infinite paths are currently only proven when the model has a positively associated representation: when~$n\geq 1,x\leq \tfrac{1}{\sqrt{n}}$~\cite{DumGlaPel21,GlaMan21c} and at~$n=2,x=1$~\cite{GlaMan21}.

 The theorem rules out the possibility of exponential decay for the loops in the regime~\eqref{eq:theorem-1-regime} (see Corollary~\ref{cor:long-around-1} below).
-In the subregime where a dichotomy has been established, one thus concludes the existence of macroscopic loops in finite domains and the associated RSW theory.
-For instance, the following finite-volume statement is an immediate corollary of~\cite[Theorem 1]{DumGlaPel17}.
+In the intersection with the dichotomy regime $n \geq 1, x \leq \tfrac{1}{\sqrt{n}}$, one thus concludes the existence of macroscopic loops in finite domains and the associated RSW theory.
+For instance, the following finite-volume statement is an immediate corollary of~\cite[Theorem 1]{DumGlaPel21}.

 \begin{cor} There exist constants $\delta,c >0$ for which the following holds.
 Let $1\le n\le 1+\delta$ and $1-\delta\le x\le \tfrac{1}{\sqrt{n}}$.
-For any $k>1$ and any loop configuration $\xi$,
+For any $k>2$ and any loop configuration $\xi$,

 where $A_k := \Lambda_{2k}(\zero) \setminus \Lambda_k(\zero)$ is an annulus with inner radius $k$ and outer radius $2k$. \end{cor}